- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Do you need a bone graft for a dental implant?

-A bone graft before dental implant surgery is not always compulsory, only in the presence of bone loss.
+A bone graft before dental implant surgery is not always necessary; it is indicated only when bone loss is present.
 Nonetheless, studies show that more than half of implant placement procedures are preceded by grafting.

-A bone graft for a tooth implant makes the volume of the jaw larger, making the base more stable.
-The rod can be inserted deeper, making failure less likely.
+A bone graft for a tooth implant increases the volume of the jaw, making the base more stable.
+The rod can be inserted deeper, reducing the likelihood of failure.

 Is bone graft necessary after tooth extraction?

-A tooth extraction bone graft is performed when the removal has caused a lot of damage.
-This could be due to the fact that the tooth itself was big.
-It is also recommended if the roots were twisted in a way that occupied much jaw volume.
+A tooth extraction bone graft is performed when the extraction has caused significant damage.
+This could be because the tooth itself was large.
+It is also recommended that the roots be twisted to occupy as much jaw volume as possible.

 Can you get dental implants with bone loss?